Key Takeaway

 Semaglutide activates GLP-1 receptors in the brain's appetite centers, in the gut to slow gastric emptying, and in the pancreas to improve insulin secretion.
 The steady-state concentration achieved with weekly dosing provides consistent appetite suppression throughout the week, without the daily peaks and troughs that come with shorter-acting drugs .

 Ozempic is FDA-approved for type 2 diabetes, not weight loss.
-However, it is one of the most commonly prescribed off-label weight loss medications in the country.
+But it's one of the most commonly prescribed off-label weight loss medications in the country.
 Its weight-loss-specific sibling, Wegovy, uses the same molecule at a slightly higher maximum dose (2.4 mg vs 2 mg).

 How Saxenda Works